Mukush019/Data-Visualization-in-Power-BI/SalesDashboard.md

 - Data loading and inspection
 - Data formatting
    - Dimension Modelling
      The data contained only one table with a combination of dimensions and measures.
-All this was done in power query in Power BI.
+All this was done in Power Query in Power BI.
 This step involves the creation of a star schema.
 The steps taken were as follows:
       1. Duplicating the original table.
-      2. Removing unnecessary columns, *ONLY* leaving relevant columns for that dimension table. i.e Customer Table only has Customer Age, AgeGroup, and Customer Gender
+      2. Removing unnecessary columns, *ONLY* leaving relevant columns for that dimension table. i.e, Customer Table only has Customer Age, AgeGroup, and Customer Gender
       3. Adding a *Primary Key* for the dimension table using the Index Column option in Power BI.
 A DAX was also used to make the Primary Key dimension specific.

          ```dax